noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 27/8/2021 12:26 **Andreu** is torturing me using electromagnetic weapons.
 Is kind of torture is sexual harassment.
 And he is just saying "i'll kidnap you and let you be cripple".

 - 27/8/2021 15:02 **Francesca** follow to say: "don't you feel ashamed not to use violence and speak about Mafia"?
 No Francesca, I'm an European citizen I don't like **Cosa Nostra** and human trade.
+Francesca follow up with sexual harass me, doing sexual violence to me, using those electromagnetic weapons.